-- 6.1 The Executive's practice is normally to require a Rule 15 offer or proposal to be open for at least 21 days following the date on which the relevant documentation is sent to holders of Rule 15 securities. - 6.2 The Executive notes that Rule 31.4 provides, broadly, that after the voting equity offer has become or is declared unconditional as to acceptances, it must remain open for acceptance for not less than 14 days after the date on which it would otherwise have expired.
-Notwithstanding this, if the only "appropriate" Rule 15 offer or proposal made by an offeror is an "exercise and accept" proposal, the Executive's practice is normally to require the voting equity offer to remain open for not less than 21 days after the later of: - the date on which the documentation setting out the "exercise and accept" proposal is sent to the holders of the Rule 15 securities; and - (ii) the date on which the voting equity offer becomes or is declared wholly unconditional.
+- 6.1 The Executive's practice is normally to require a Rule 15 offer or proposal to be open for at least 21 days following the date on which the relevant documentation is sent to holders of Rule 15 securities. - 6.2 The Executive notes that Rule 31.2(b) provides, broadly, that after the voting equity offer becomes or is declared unconditional, it must remain open for acceptance for not less than 14 days.
+Notwithstanding this, if the only "appropriate" Rule 15 offer or proposal made by an offeror is an "exercise and accept" proposal, the Executive's practice is normally to require the voting equity offer to remain open for not less than 21 days after the later of: - the date on which the documentation setting out the "exercise and accept" proposal is sent to the holders of the Rule 15 securities; and - (ii) the date on which the voting equity offer becomes or is declared unconditional.